niaid/RNASeqQC_Alignment/README.md

 **Exercise**

-* How many files do you see in your output directory?
+* How many bam files do you see in your output directory?
-* Using the `less` command take a look at `Mov10_oe_1_Log.final.out` and answer the following questions:
+* Using the `less` command take a look at `*.final.out` and answer the following questions:
 	1. How many reads are uniquely mapped?
 	2. How many reads map to more than 10 locations on the genome?
 	3. How many reads are unmapped due to read length?